Skip to content

 import numpy as np

-data = np.random.random([200,3])
+data = np.random.random([200, 3])

-som = SOM(som_size=(50,100), is_torus=False)
+som = SOM(som_size=(50, 100), is_torus=False)

-We will adapt the lattice by iterating 10.000 times through our data points.
-If we set normalize=True
+We adapt the lattice by iterating 15,000 times through our data points.
+If we set normalize=True, data will be normalized before training.

 lattice = som.train(data, num_iterations=15000)

-The shape of the lattice should be (50, 100, 3)
+The shape of the lattice is (50, 100, 3):

 lattice.shape

-Since our lattice is made of 3-dimensional vectors, we can represent it as a lattice of colors.
+Since our lattice is made of 3-dimensional vectors, we can represent it as a lattice of colors:

 import matplotlib.pyplot as plt